Ziggeo/ziggeo-wordpress-plugin/readme.txt

 = 2.6 =
 * Fixed: One of the hook examples had undeclared value notice shown.
 This update resolves it.
+* Fixed the filter which was used to get tags, however ended up clearing the tags

 == Changelog ==